pabloinsente/pabloinsente.github.io/_posts/2020-05-26-intro-linear-algebra.md

 - Transpose of product: $(\textit{A}\textit{B})^T = \textit{B}^T\textit{A}^T$

 It's also important to remember that **matrix-matrix multiplication orders matter**, this is, it is **not commutative**.
 Hence, in general, $AB \ne BA$.
+In fact, for non-square matrices both can't even exist at the same time.

 In `NumPy`, we obtan the matrix-matrix product with the `@` operator or `dot` method: